Course Outline

 3

-Evidence of completing a total of 10 women for Continuity of Care experiences (CONNECT) and all MPE experiences that meet the requirements for ANMAC Midwife Accreditation Standard 3: Midwifery Practice Experience.
+Evidence of completion of 10 Continuity of Care Experiences (CONNECT) and all required MPE experiences that meet requirements for ANMAC Midwife Accreditation Standard 3: Midwifery Practice Experience.
+Satisfactory completion of ALL required CSAT's.

 1